The Centreon Anomaly Detection module detects deviations from the regular behavior of a service. It uses dynamic thresholds to trigger alerts.

 If your Centreon central server needs a proxy configuration to access the Internet, check the Use proxy box.

 Your Centreon platform is now ready to use Centreon Anomaly Detection.

-To have a fully functional Anomaly Detection service, you need to go through 4 steps:
+To have a fully functional Anomaly Detection service, you need to complete four steps: